zhudavi2/SP2-HDM/README.txt

 Configurable settings:
 - SP2-HDM_Config.xml is the configuration XML file.
+- (V10) Control whether to limit death rate to 0.2% when a country's LE and over-65 population are high enough to yield a death rate higher than 0.2%.
+- (V10) Control production modifiers per government type.
+This is the same as the V1.5.1 feature that applies multipliers to resource production based on government type, but the specific multiplier values are now configurable.
+- (V10) Set a stability criterion such that a country with less than the specified stability value would have a chance of immediately falling into anarchy, with that chance also being configurable.
+- (V10) Enable or disable human players playing past their own economic failure.
+- (V10) Enable or disable "civil war" and related options.
+A country that falls into anarchy might have some of its regions automatically fall under occupation, or begin becoming annexed, by the designated "rebel" country (country ID 194, Rebels, for default V1.5.1 database); native military units in the affected regions will become owned by the rebel country.
 - (V9) Enable or disable automatic covert mission execution.
 Covert cells, when given a mission, will continuously prepare and execute the given mission until cell capture, cell disbanding, or mission cancellation; some restrictions apply.
 Thanks to memento mori for initial code.
 - (V9) Adjust relations loss upon annexing regions.
 - (V9) Adjust military unit upkeep, as a percentage of default, based on training level.
 Thanks to Fenix for the suggestion